arqtrad/archlit/article.md

-represented by Araújo Porto-Alegre; on the other, nationalist revivalism, represented by the Portuguese writers, João Baptista da Silva Leitão de Almeida Garrett (1799--1854) and Alexandre Herculano (1810--1877).
+represented by Araújo Porto-Alegre; on the other, nationalist revivalism, represented by the Portuguese writers, João Baptista da Silva Leitão de Almeida Garrett (1799--1854) and Alexandre Herculano (1810--1877) [@botelho:2010historiografia, 121].
 The Brazilian master shifts the burden of building a Brazilian artistic "School" towards the future and onto the Beaux-Arts education provided by the Imperial Academy of Fine Arts (AIBA).
-As its director from 1854 to 1857, he commands a comprehensive program reform that puts at its center the Romanticist principle of fostering creative originality rather than academic conformity to a traditional body of knowledge [@lima:2016digne, n.
+As its director from 1854 to 1857, he commands a comprehensive program reform that puts at its center the Romanticist principle of fostering creative originality rather than academic conformity to a traditional body of knowledge [@lima:2016digne,
+n.
 3].
-In his articles for the journal of the Brazilian Historic and Geographic Institute (IHGB), Araújo Porto-Alegre therefore follows the Vasarian biographic scheme, describing the artistic developments in the Brazilian capital as the accumulated contributions of each individual artist's genius [@araujoportoalegre:1841memoriaIII].
-As late as 1855, he carries on the prospective ideal of art history as spiritual inspiration rather than a documental trove constituting a source of aesthetic authority:
+In his articles for the journal of the Brazilian Historic and Geographic Institute (IHGB), Araújo Porto-Alegre therefore follows the Vasarian biographic scheme also prevalent in Portugal [@rosmaninho:1993historiografia, 3], describing the artistic developments in the Brazilian capital as the accumulated contributions of each individual artist's genius [@araujoportoalegre:1841memoriaIII].
+As late as 1855, he carries on the prospective ideal of art history as spiritual and technical inspiration rather than a documental trove constituting a source of aesthetic authority:

 > My attempt targeted a national thought, namely that of using these
 > examples to make other [ideas] of higher value bear fruit in the young